EthanZ123/ethan_2025/navigation/about.md

     }
 </script>

 I'm Chinese, but my parents and I speak a dialect of mandarin at home.
+<p> And a thumbs up emoji: &#x1F44D; <p>

 ![](image-5.png)